jingwen-00/Vue_TodayWeather/README.md

 ## Usage

-1. Default (Geo Location): It will automatically uses the user's geolocation to display the weather of their current location.
+1. <b>Default (Geo Location):</b> It will automatically uses the user's geolocation to display the weather of their current location.

-2. Search Bar: Users can manually input the name of a city or country into the search bar to get weather information for that location.
+2. <b>Search Bar:</b> Users can manually input the name of a city or country into the search bar to get weather information for that location.
 The search button remains disabled until there's a non-empty input.

-3. Delete Search Record: Users can remove a specific weather search record from the search history list by clicking the delete icon.
+3. <b>Delete Search Record:</b> Users can remove a specific weather search record from the search history list by clicking the delete icon.

-4. Search History List: Users can revisit previous searches by clicking on the search icon.
+4. <b>Search History List:</b> Users can revisit previous searches by clicking on the search icon.